cbid71/Personal_CKA_2025_Certification_Notes/4_logging_and_monitoring.md

 - Dynatrace
 - heapter ==> **Retired product**

-- cadvisor -> component of Kubelet (so, each node) for montoring a node, metrics will be sent to the metrics-server https://github.com/google/cadvisor https://github.com/google/cadvisor/blob/master/docs/storage/prometheus.md
+- cadvisor -> component of Kubelet (so, each node) for monitoring a node, metrics will be sent to the metrics-server https://github.com/google/cadvisor https://github.com/google/cadvisor/blob/master/docs/storage/prometheus.md